Advertisement

 Obi, Atiku appeal ruling on election petition at Supreme Court

-Two losing candidates, from 's main opposition parties, have gone to the to challenge the dismissal of their cases against the victory of Bola Ahmed Tinubu as president in February's election.
+Two losing presidential candidates, from Nigeria’s main opposition parties, have gone to the Supreme Court to challenge the dismissal of their cases against the victory of Bola Ahmed Tinubu as president in February’s election.

-An tribunal ruled in a unanimous decision earlier this month that both the Party's Peter Obi and Atiku Abubakar of the Peoples Democratic Party failed to prove that the election was flawed.
+An election petition tribunal ruled in a unanimous decision earlier this month that both the Labour Party’s Peter Obi and Atiku Abubakar of the Peoples Democratic Party failed to prove that the election was flawed.

 Mr Abubakar is asking the Supreme Court to nullify the judgement saying it occasioned “grave error and miscarriage of justice” by upholding Mr Tinubu’s victory.